 Located on South Carolina's northern coast, North Myrtle Beach is the site of Barefoot Resort and Golf, a resort community with town homes, condominiums and single family homes.
 It appeals to baby boomers and spreads across 2,300 lush, well manicured acres.

 The resort started in the early-2000s and today has 16 town home/condominium sections and 12 single family home enclaves, each with its own distinct character and home styles.

 Prices start in the high-$200,000s.
-The monthly HOA fee ranges from the $300s to the $600s, depending on the home type and neighorhood.
+The monthly HOA fee ranges from the $400s to the $600s, depending on the home type and neighorhood.
 Please check with a Realtor to verify these prices as they may change.
 Many homeowners are part-time residents, and the community has a vacation rental program available.